 - If you have a large number of Bitcoins stored, you can use cold storage to secure them.
 This means that your wallet is available in physical form, rather than being stored online or on your computer.
 Cold storage could be in the form of paper wallets or even flash drives.

-Most Popular Platforms to Buy and Sell Bitcoins in India
+Websites to Buy Bitcoins in India

 Unocoin customers can purchase Bitcoin with any Indian bank account via online banking or NEFT.
 The platform is backed by US investors.